 Along with the fishing in Mýrarkvísl a license for the Lake Langavatn is included in the permits.
 The lake holds a great big stock of small arctic char along with good size brown trout making it a great option for families.
 Rules: Fly, spin or bait.

-Also included in the permits for Mýrarkvísl is the little river Geitafellsá that runs trough plains just by the lodge before ending up in lake Langavatn.
+Also included in the permits for Mýrarkvísl is the little river Geitafellsá that runs through plains above the lake before ending up in the lake Langavatn.
 The river is small and sensitive, perfect for dry fly fishing.
 In June and July anglers can expect to catch good size brown trout & from late July the arctic char from the lake start heading up river for spawning in great number.
 Rules: Fly only catch and release.

-Mýrarkvísl will have a newly built lodge for next summer, the lodge will have 4 bedrooms with private bathrooms, a big living room and a fully furnished kitchen.
-Outside will be a bi wooden deck with a hot tub.
+Our brand new lodge opened on June 10th 2017., the lodge has 4 bedrooms with private bathrooms in each room, a big living room and a fully furnished kitchen.
+Outside there is a wooden deck with a hot tub.

 The house is situated in the middle of the river between the upper and lower beats.